gold star for USAHOF

 Before he arrived in Anaheim, Chris Pronger had what could be considered a Hall of Fame career.
 The Defenseman already won a Hart Trophy and Norris Trophy, which is enough for one hell of a hockey career.
 Playing for the St. Louis Blues for most of his career, Pronger was an Edmonton…

-Jonas Hiller was not anyone’s NHL radar for years, but the Swiss-born Goalie was tearing it up in the Swiss League, and the Anaheim Ducks signed him as a Free Agent in 2007 when he was 25.
+Jonas Hiller was not on anyone’s NHL radar for years, but the Swiss-born Goalie was tearing it up in the Swiss League, and the Anaheim Ducks signed him as a Free Agent in 2007 when he was 25.

 From New Jersey, Bobby Ryan was the Second Overall Pick in 2005 and would be the runner-up for the Calder three years later when he scored 57 Points.